-“I approach my work with the belief that each individual holds the potential for healing, growth, and meaningful change.
-I see therapy as a collaborative process rooted in trust, curiosity, and authenticity.
-My practice is integrative, drawing from psychodynamic, attachment-based, and mindfulness approaches, while incorporating cognitive-behavioral and somatic techniques when appropriate.
-This flexibility allows me to meet clients where they are, tailoring the work to support both symptom relief and deeper exploration of emotional patterns, identity, and life meaning.
+“I believe each person holds the capacity for healing, growth, and meaningful change.
+I approach therapy as a collaborative process grounded in trust, curiosity, and authenticity.
+My work is integrative, drawing from psychodynamic, attachment-based, and mindfulness approaches, while incorporating cognitive-behavioral and somatic techniques to support both symptom relief and deeper self-exploration.

 Services Provided at MCP